 Travelling with a baby

 This week we were delighted to be invited to a fun packed VIP afternoon Southbank with kids or without and dedicated to #Southbankdreams.
+And Southbank with kids proved to have some great summer in London inspiration.

 We wrote about Southbank quite a bit before, the neighbourhood is filled with great cultural pursuits and public attractions, from sweeping panoramas from the London Eye, paradigm-challenging performances at the National Theatre or South Bank Centre, riverside gathering spaces, wry street art and skateboard-friendly underpasses.
 It makes a perfect outing when sun is out, but there’s so much more to it.